ibm-cloud-docs/apiconnect/tutorials/tut_manage_supercede.md

 In this tutorial, you completed the following activities:

 1. Updated an API product.
-2. Superceded an existing API product with an updated API product.
+2. Superceded an existing API product with an updated API Product.
-3. Migrated the subscription to the existing API product to the updated API product.
+3. Migrated the subscription to the existing API Product to the updated API Product.

 ---